6 Home Projects That Save Energy and Money

 - Details: The exteriors of most U.S. homes are so leaky and poorly insulated that you might as well be leaving a window open year-round.
 Symptoms?
 You shiver with drafts or have a room that’s never warm or cool enough.
 In winter, your pipes are liable to freeze or ice dams form on the roof.

-- Who to hire: Look for contractors who are certified by the Air Conditioning Contractors of America (opens in new tab), Efficiency First (opens in new tab), the Building Performance Institute, Energy Star (opens in new tab) or the Residential Energy Services Network (opens in new tab).
+- Who to hire: Look for contractors who are certified by the Air Conditioning Contractors of America, Efficiency First, the Building Performance Institute, Energy Star or the Residential Energy Services Network.

 - Tip: If your well-sealed house needs more fresh air, you can add mechanical ventilation.